Crazy in Love (Itzy album): Critical reception

-Tanu I. Raj of NME found Crazy in Love "underwhelming" in comparison to Itzy's previous works.
-In a three-star review she said that the album is "conceptually and logically sound in ushering in an era of maturity for [Itzy], but we can’t help but think back about the act who first made us fall in love with them with their message of empowerment."
-Benson Ang of The Straits Times gave the album a four-star rating, praising "catchy" and "high-energy" songs and noting "the album makes for a great soundtrack for a girls' night out."
+Tanu I. Raj of NME gave Crazy in Love a three-star review, noting that while the album is "conceptually and logically sound in ushering in an era of maturity" for the group, it lacks the empowering message that initially drew fans to Itzy.
+In contrast, Benson Ang of The Straits Times awarded the album four stars, praising its "catchy" and "high-energy" tracks and highlighting that it "makes for a great soundtrack for a girls' night out".

 Accolades

 Commercial performance

 In South Korea, Crazy in Love debuted at number two on the Gaon Album Chart in the chart issue dated September 19–25, 2021.
 The album debuted at number four on the Gaon Monthly album chart with 335,610 copies sold, becoming Itzy's highest-selling album.
 By the end of 2021, the album surpassed 500,124 copies sold.
 In November 2021, Crazy in Love was certified Platinum by the Korea Music Content Association for selling over 250,000 copies.
 In February 2022, it was certified 2× Platinum for selling over 500,000 copies.
-Crazy in Love reached its peak at number one on the Gaon Album Chart in the chart issue dated January 30-February 5, 2022.
+Crazy in Love peaked at number one on the Gaon Album Chart in the chart issue dated January 30-February 5, 2022.

 In the United States, the album debuted at number 11 on the Billboard 200 and at number one on the Top Album Sales chart with 22,000 sales, of which CD sales comprised 21,000 and 1,000 were via digital download.
 This was the group's second and highest-charting entry on the Billboard 200 after Guess Who earlier in the year and marked their first leader on the Top Album Sales chart.
 The album debuted at number one on Billboard's World Albums and Independent Albums charts in the same week as well.

 In Japan, the album debuted at position 8 on the Oricon Albums Chart in the chart issue dated October 11, 2021.
 The album also debuted at position 34 on Billboard Japan Hot Albums in the chart issue dated September 29, 2021.

 Promotion

-Prior to the album's release, on September 24, 2021, Itzy held a live event called "ITZY #OUTNOW COMEBACK SHOW" on Naver Now to introduce the album and communicate with their fans.
+Prior to the album's release, on September 24, 2021, Itzy held a live event called "ITZY #OUTNOW COMEBACK SHOW" on Naver Now to introduce the album and connect with their fans.